aaronicsubstances/bridge-arithmetic/README.md

 ## Algebra Topics

-- justification for any unproven arithmetic procedures and rules following lead of Kiselev's Arithmetic.
+- justification for any unproven arithmetic procedures and rules, following lead of Kiselev's Arithmetic.
+- long division algorithm, standard subtraction algorithm involving borrows or carries, compact version of partial decomposition multiplication algorithm - i.e. if they were skipped in favour of the more intutive but less efficient alternatives earlier on.
+- Divisibility Rules and Prime Factorization
 - developing proficiency in arithmetic of integers and rational numbers involving negative numbers.
+- Conversion of positive fractions from and to decimal expansions
+- Conversion of positive fractions and decimal expansions to rounded decimal expansions
 - expression evaluation (aka "substitution") mainly involving only the four basic arithmetic operations
   - includes drilling in convention of concatenation for multiplication
   - can include powers, roots, trigonometry and logarithms
-- Divisibility Rules and Prime Factorization
 - equation solving involving mainly linear equations
   - introduce guess and check as a last resort strategy
   - can include quadratic equations, and simultaneous equations in two variables
   - can introduce precursor to quadratic expression factorization and quadratic equation solving, which is finding two integers which add up to a given value, and which have another given value as their product.
-- long division algorithm, standard subtraction algorithm involving borrows or carries, compact version of partial decomposition multiplication algorithm - i.e. if they were skipped in favour of the more intutive but less efficient alternatives earlier on.
-- Conversion of positive fractions from and to decimal expansions
-- Conversion of positive fractions and decimal expansions to rounded decimal expansions

 The climax of the algebra part of early algebra proposal is algebraic expression evaluation and equation solving.